-Error code Description Action 00580A4 Memory population changed.
-Information only.
-Memory has been added, moved, or changed.
-00580A5 Mirror failover complete.
-Information only.
+Error code Description Action 00580A5 Mirror failover complete Information only.
 Memory redundancy has been lost.
-Check the event log for uncorrected DIMM failure events "Event logs" on page 22.
+Check the event log for uncorrected DIMM failure events (See "Event logs" on page 24 for more information).
 00580A6 Spare memory channel activated Information only.
 Memory online-spare channel has been activated to back up a failed DIMM.
 Check the event log for uncorrected DIMM failure events.
-0068002 CMOS battery CMOS battery cleared Reseat the battery.
-Clear the CMOS memory (see "System-board jumpers" on page 17).
-3. Replace the following components one at a time, in the order shown, restarting the server each time: a.
+0068002 CMOS battery cleared Reseat the battery.
+Clear the CMOS memory (see "System-board jumpers" on page 18).
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Battery b.
 (Trained service technician only) System board 2011001 PCI-X SERR Check the PCI error LEDs.
-2. Reseat all affected adapters and riser cards.
-3. Update the PCI device firmware.
-4. Remove the adapter from the riser card.
-5. Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Riser card b.
-(Trained service technician only) System board 2018001 PCI Express uncorrected or uncorrected error Check the PCI error LEDs.
-2. Reseat all affected adapters and riser cards.
-3. Update the PCI device firmware.
-4. Remove any adapters from the riser cards.
-5. Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Riser card b.
-(Trained service technician only) System board
+Reseat all affected adapters and riser cards.
+Update the PCI device firmware.
+Remove the adapter from the riser card.
+Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System board 2018001 PCI Express uncorrected or uncorrected error Check the PCI error LEDs.
+Reseat all affected adapters and riser cards.
+Update the PCI device firmware.
+Remove any adapters from the riser cards.
+Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System board

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.